epics-rip/exampleCPP/README.md

 ###  arrayPerformance

-This is an example that shows performance for an array of doubles.
+This is an example that shows performance for an array of longs.

-arrayPerformanceMain implements a PVRecord that is a double array.
+arrayPerformanceMain implements a PVRecord that is a long array.
 It has a process method with code that causes the array to be updated at selectable rates and sizes!

-It also has pvaClient examples that can get, put and monitor the double array record.
+It also has pvaClient examples that can get, put and monitor the long array record.

 ### test